GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 {{% notice "tip" %}} React is a powerful library and can create some extremely complex architectures, so feel free to check out the [official documentation](https://reactjs.org/) to learn more about the concepts we've been briefly discussing here. {{% /notice %}}

-{{% notice "warning" %}} The `dgraph-twitter-clone/client` was created by a programmer who is not so much of a designer, so this project is definitely function over form.
+{{% notice "warning" %}} The `dgraph-twitter-clone/client` was created by a programmer who is a rather poor designer, so this project is definitely function over form.
 To that end, the basic React app was bootstrapped using [create-react-app](https://facebook.github.io/create-react-app/), which creates a skeleton React app with most of the build tools added and handled out of the box.
-The look and styling is largely based on [Bootstrap](https://getbootstrap.com/), which only seems appropriate given this is a Twitter clone.
+The look and styling are largely based on [Bootstrap](https://getbootstrap.com/), which only seems appropriate given that this is a Twitter clone.
 Ultimately, as discussed in the introduction, the goal of the client app is to illustrate how easily a graph database like Dgraph can integrate into a modern Twitter-like application, and how much power its many features such as GraphQL+- queries bring to the table. {{% /notice %}}

 ## Instantiating the App